 The above notwithstanding, I remain optimistic.
 Debt reduction is a prize in itself given the annual interest bill and current valuation, something I have said before.
 I mean, the firm is paying something like 4.5% per year on its debt load.
 Let’s call that $8b per year in cash terms.
 It will also throw off free cash flow in the $21b region.
 That is a company estimate and probably fairly accurate.
 Anyway, an amount equal to 40% of annual free cash flow is going to bondholders rather than shareholders.

-Now, let’s suppose AT&T can reduce its interest bill by 40% within a decade without a dividend cut; a realistic proposition given its cash flow generation.
-On its own that would be worth around forty-five cents per share, which is roughly equivalent to a 13% boost to current annual earnings per share.
-Spread over a period of a decade that equates to around 1.25% per year on average.
-Doesn’t sound like much, but remember that’s on top of an earnings yield that is already sitting above 11%.
-Don’t be put off by the low growth prospects, there is more than enough value to make things work out very well for those buying today.
+The good news is the cash flow situation is fairly solid.
+That was covered about a month ago – the bottom line being that there should be around $7b per year for debt reduction.
+Let’s suppose AT&T can reduce its interest bill by 40% within a decade without a dividend cut.
+That seems like a realistic proposition given its rate of cash generation.
+On its own, that would be worth around 45¢ per share, and roughly equal to a 13% boost to current annual EPS.
+Spread over a decade, it equates to around 1.25% per year on average.
+Now that may not sound like much, but remember that is on top of an earnings yield in excess of 11%.
+So don’t be put off by the low growth prospects, there is more than enough value to make things work out very well for those buying today.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!